How to Make Floral Skull Cookies

-In large bowl, beat butter and sugar with electric mixer until light and fluffy.
-Beat in egg and extracts.
-Mix flour, baking powder and salt; add to butter mixture 100g at a time, mixing after each addition.
-Do not chill dough.
-Divide dough into 2 balls.
+2. In large bowl, beat butter and sugar until light and fluffy.
+Mix flour, vanilla extract and almond extract; add to butter mixture 125g at a time, mixing after each addition.

-Roll out the cookie dough to about 1/8 inch thick on a floured surface and cut out using the skull cutter.
+3. Roll out the dough to about 1cm thick on a floured surface and cut out using the Halloween cutters.

 2. Make the royal icing according the instructions below.
 Divide into 4 batches, leaving one white and colouring the other three respectively in black, orange and violet.
 Cover with a damp tea towel to prevent crusting.